+Key Audit Matter

+How our audit addressed this matter

+Revenue Recognition

+Refer to Note 1 and 3 in the financial statements

+The Group earns revenue through its role as an operator of a real estate website focusing on the rental property market.
+The major revenue streams are:

+- Fees from agents and landlords;

+- Rental products revenue: and

+- Advertising sales.

-Key Audit Matter How our audit addressed this matter Recognition of Revenue Refer to Note 1 and 3 in the financial statements The Group earns revenue through its role as an operator of a real estate website focusing on the rental property market.
-The major revenue streams are: Fees from agents and landlords; Rental products revenue; Advertising sales; and Other revenue.
-Revenue was considered a key audit matter because it is the most significant account balance in the consolidated statement of profit or loss and other comprehensive income and the process of revenue recognition is complex due to multiple revenue streams for services rendered.
+Revenue was considered a key audit matter because it is the most significant account balance in the consolidated statement of profit or loss and other comprehensive income and the process of revenue recognition is complex due to multiple revenue streams for services or products rendered.
 Furthermore, the revenue transactions are high volume and of low value.
 The revenue recognition of each revenue stream is subject to management judgements.
+These include:

+- Determination of the accounting policy in relation to each revenue stream; and - Determining the revenue recognised is for an amount that reflects the consideration to which the Group is expected to be entitled in exchange for transferring goods or services to a customer.

-These Our audit procedures in relation to revenue recognition included: Obtained a detailed understanding of each of the revenue streams and the process for calculating and recording revenue; Assessing whether the Group's revenue recognition policies were in compliance with Australian Accounting Standards; Performing substantive testing on each revenue stream on a sample basis.
-The substantive testing included agreeing transactions to approved pricing used by the Group, agreeing the receipt of cash to bank statements and agreeing the delivery of services to source documentation; Reviewing the deferred revenue calculation for agent listing fees received in advance by the include: Group; and Determination of the Group's accounting policy in relation to each revenue stream; and Determining the amount of revenue that can be measured reliably and whether it is probable that the economic benefits associated with the transaction will flow to the Group.
-Review of sales transactions before and after year-end to ensure that revenue is recognised in the correct financial period.
+Our audit procedures included:

+- Obtained a detailed understanding of each of the revenue streams and the process for calculating and recording revenue; - Assessing whether the revenue recognition policies comply with Australian Accounting Standards: - Performing substantive testing on each revenue stream on a sample basis; - Reviewing the deferred revenue calculation for revenue received in advance; - Reviewing revenue transactions before and after year-end to ensure that revenue is recognised in the correct financial period; and - Reviewing the appropriateness of disclosure in the financial statements.

+Impact on adoption of AASB 15 - Revenue from Contracts with Customers

+Refer to Note 1 in the financial statements

+The Group has adopted AASB 15 that is mandatory for the current reporting period.

+The impact on adoption of AASB 15 was considered a key audit matter because the process of revenue recognition is complex due to multiple revenue streams for services or products rendered.
+The revenue recognition of each revenue stream is also subject to management judgements.

+Our audit procedures included:

+- Assessing the appropriateness of the new revenue recognition policy developed by management upon adoption of AASB 15; - Reviewing the impact on adoption of AASB 15 prepared by management on 1 July 2018; - Discussing with management on their rational and basis on the revenue recognition criteria adopted for each of the revenue streams; and - Reviewing the disclosure in the financial statements in relation to the adoption of AASB 15.